AronDJacobsen/EEG_Data_Augmentation/README.md

 Augmentation pipeline and Ensemble pipeline are found in evaluation as well and are created similarly to the SMOTE / balancing pipeline.

+Active Learning pipeline includes coding parts taken from exercises in the course 02463 on Active Learning and agency.

 ### Results
 Her